ethereum/EIPs/SIPS/sip-12.md

 2. A frontrunning bot detects a spot market deviation of `>.3%` (assuming a fee of 30bps).
 It issues an exchange at the highest GWEI allowed by the `Synthetix` contract, which is `20` from above.
 3. The SNX Oracle reads both `fast` on-chain (`20`) and `fast` off-chain via gas station APIs (let's say it has since dropped to `15`).
 It updates its gas price to `125%` (configurable via SCCP) of `Math.max(fast on-chain, fast off-chain)`.
 Which is `25` gwei
 4. Both txs are broadcast simultaneously, the exchange bot at `20` and the SNX Oracle rate update at `25` gwei
-5. The rate update confirms first ensuring that the frontrunning bot always gets the current live rate from the spot market
+5. The rate update confirms first ensuring that the frontrunning bot trades after the price update, ensuring it gets the current live rate from the spot market

 It is important to note that this mechanism relies on two components: